rbind/DivingIntoGeneticsAndGenomics/content/post/2019-02-14-split-a-10xscatac-bam-file-by-cluster.md

 > you can add `threads=2` (or 3) to the `open` calls to get a bit more speed on de/compressing the bam which will be the most CPU time

+I tested using `threads = 3` for the same bam file, it took

+real    92m11.205s
+user    100m11.622s
+sys     6m3.067s

+one saved another 105-92 = 13 mins using multi-thread `hts-nim`.

 * C htslib, I expect the speed will be similar to `hts-nim` since `hts-nim` is a wrapper around it.

 ### Lessons learned